-The Multidimensional Model of Change (the MMC) is a client-centered, meta-theoretical framework for structuring psychotherapy.
+Multidimensional Model of Change (the MMC) is a meta-theoretical framework for structuring psychotherapy.

-The Multidimensional Model of Change has been used as a basis for the development of an integrative group treatment for depression, called Emotional Safeness Therapy (EST), which has been implemented and successfully run by a team of clinicians at the Akershus University Hospital, the major Norwegian mental health provider, in the period 2015-2018.
-You can read more about our work on the development and implementation of the MMC and EST in my article: Development of Multidimensional Model of Change and Emotional Safeness Therapy – the backstage view.
+The Model has been used as a basis for the development of an integrative group treatment for depression, called Emotional Safeness Therapy (EST).
+The EST has been implemented and successfully run by our team at the Akershus University Hospital, the major Norwegian mental health provider, in the period 2015-2018.
+You can read more about our work on the development and implementation of the MMC and EST in my article: EST Project – Development of Multidimensional Model of Change and Emotional Safeness Therapy.

 The strength of therapeutic variety

 As I wrote in one of my previous articles, research shows that the majority of psychotherapists deliver eclectic interventions, combining therapeutic strategies from different theoretical schools.
 In fact, this kind of psychotherapy has become the predominant and the most popular psychotherapeutic approach of our time.
 Why is it so?

 I think that the answer is quite simple: clinicians want to serve their clients as well as they possibly can.
 And because each client is a unique human being, the best way to serve the client is to individually tailor and customize each intervention.
 This is the opposite of the aggressively promoted McDonaldization of psychotherapy, where clients with the same diagnosis/problem are supposed to be met with the same, ready-to-wear standardized protocols/packages.